GDQuest/website/content/tutorial/godot/2D/settings-demo/index.md

 ![Item Editor](images/ItemEditor.png)

 It is important to define the items as shown in the image above.
-Doing so, lets us split the text of the selected item, to get the resolution in both dimensions.
+Doing so lets us split the selected item's text to get the resolution in both dimensions.

 Attach a new script to the scene, and connect the `item_selected` signal, similarly as we did with the checkbox's `toggled` signal in the _UISettingCheckbox_ scene.